dineshbabu/ToDoListApp/ReadMe.md

 Prerequisite : Java 8 and gradle 3.2.1 installed
 Note: Since no database is used once you restart the application you will lose all data.

+1) Get the source code from git https://github.com/dineshbabu/ToDoApp
+2) Use intelliJ Java IDE and add the project to the IDE to view source code
+3) Open a command line window and switch to folder where build.gradle file is present.
-1) Build the application with the command: gradle clean build
+4) Build and run tests the application with the command: gradle clean build
-2) Run the java main class : ToDoApplication.java
+5) Run the java main class : ToDoApplication.java .
+This should start the application on port 8888
-3) Fire the URL http://localhost:8888/todoapp/createItem.html which will tale you to Create ToDo Item screen.
+6) Fire the URL http://localhost:8888/todoapp/createItem.html which will tale you to Create ToDo Item screen.
-4) On creation of an item , you will be taken to list of ToDo items (http://localhost:8888/todoapp/ListItems.html)
+7) On creation of an item , you will be taken to list of ToDo items (http://localhost:8888/todoapp/ListItems.html)
-5) On the ToDo Items list screen you have facility to create/update an item, filter the list by status and priority.
+8) On the ToDo Items list screen you have facility to create/update an item, filter the list by status and priority.
-6) On the ToDo Items list screen you have facility to sort items by name, status and priority.
+9) On the ToDo Items list screen you have facility to sort items by name, status and priority.
-7) Max 10 items per page.
+10) Max 10 items per page.
 After 10 items pagination kicks in

-You can see list of ReST end point with the Swagger URL, http://localhost:8888/todoapp/swagger-ui.html
+You can see list of ReST end point using the Swagger URL, http://localhost:8888/todoapp/swagger-ui.html